 The purpose of general education coursework is to ensure that students have attained general essential skills necessary for educational and career success.
 Each degree and diploma program at CGTC contains a body of Essential General Core (general education) courses.
-The Essential General Core within each degree and diploma program is designed to produce graduates who, at the competency level appropriate to the credential earned, can communicate appropriately using oral and written English; utilize information technology in accessing, organizing, and communicating information; apply appropriate mathematical principles and methods; and use critical thinking skills to solve problems.
-Each degree and diploma program additionally requires COMP 1000, Introduction to Computers.
+The Essential General Core within each degree and diploma program is designed to produce graduates who, at the competency level appropriate to the credential earned, can communicate appropriately; utilize information technology in accessing, organizing, and communicating information; apply appropriate mathematical principles and methods; and use critical thinking skills to solve problems.
+Each degree and diploma program additionally requires the assessment of computer competency.

-To ensure these competencies, each associate degree program of study contains a minimum of 15 semester credit hours in general education courses, with at least one course from each of the following areas: English; humanities; social/behavioral sciences; and natural sciences or mathematics.
-These courses are listed below.
+To ensure these competencies, each associate degree program of study contains a minimum of 15 semester credit hours in general education courses comprised of coursework from four categories: language arts/ communications; social/behavioral sciences; and natural sciences/mathematics; humanities/fine arts.
+These courses are listed on the following pages.

-Associate Degree General Education Core Courses

-Area I - Language Arts/Communications
+Associate Degree General Education Core Courses Area I - Language Arts/Communications